saisudheerp/Aps_portfolio/README.md

 *This image represents the Healthcare Supply Chain Optimization[12]*

 ## 5. Challenges

-Implementing these algorithms in a healthcare app comes with several challenges:

 - **Efficiency**: Ensuring the algorithms run efficiently given the potentially large dataset of patient records and symptoms.
 With the ever-increasing amount of healthcare data, it is crucial to maintain performance without compromising on speed and accuracy.
 - **Scalability**: Designing solutions that can scale with the growing number of users and data.
 As the user base and data volume grow, the algorithms must be able to handle increased load without degradation in performance.